 Once our on-line (web) application system is open, you begin by creating your own account with us, using your personal email address as your user name.
 You may log in as many time as necessary to add information and upload materials to your application file, and, after the deadline you may also continue using your account to check the status of your application through the screening period.

 Whether or not the on-line system has yet opened, it is wise to begin preparations for the application as early as possible.

-For example, pre-requisite courses should be completed and graded PRIOR to the application deadline.
-Currently, these pre-requisite courses are in the subjects of statistics, psychology, anatomy, and physiology.
-(Microbiology and Nutrition will be added in 2012-13, for a total of six pre-requisite course requirements.)
+For example, prerequisite courses should be completed and graded PRIOR to the application deadline.
+These prerequisite courses are in the subjects of statistics, psychology, anatomy, physiology, microbiology, and nutrition, for a total of six prerequisite course requirements.
 Many of our applicants have completed these courses as part of their baccalaureate (bachelor's) degree, others will need to look at supplemental work at, perhaps, a local community college.